-Description: This SRM is a solution of ethanol (ethyl alcohol: Chemical Abstracts Service [CAS] Registry Number 64-17-5) in water at a nominal mass fraction of 2 %.
-A unit of SRM 2897a consists of five 10-milliliter ampoules, each containing approximately 10 mL of solution.
+This Standard Reference Material (SRM) is a solution of ethanol (ethyl alcohol: Chemical Abstracts Service [CAS] Registry Number 64-17-5) in water at a nominal mass fraction of 6 %.
+SRM 2898a is intended primarily for use in the calibration of instruments and techniques used for the determination of ethanol.
+A unit of SRM 2898a consists of five 10-milliliter ampoules, each containing approximately 10 mL of solution.

-Certified Value: The certified mass fraction value given below is based on results obtained from the gravimetric preparation of the solution and from the analytical results determined using gas chromatography with flame ionization detection (GC-FID).
-Metrological traceability is the International System of Units (SI) derived unit for mass fraction, expressed as percent, through the mass balance purity assessment of neat material determined by GC-FID and Karl Fischer analysis.
+Certified Mass Fraction of Ethanol: The certified mass fraction value given below is based on results obtained from the gravimetric preparation of the solution and from the analytical results determined using gas chromatography.
+Metrological traceability is to the International System of Units (SI) derived unit for mass fraction, expressed as percent, through the mass balance purity assessment of neat material determined by gas chromatography with flame ionization detection (GC-FID) and Karl Fischer analysis.
 A NIST certified value is a value for which NIST has the highest confidence in its accuracy in that all known or suspected sources of bias have been investigated or taken into account [1].

-Ethanol Certified Mass Fraction Value: 2.001 % $\pm$ 0.045 %
+Ethanol Certified Mass Fraction Value: $6.01 \% \pm 0.13 \%$

-The result is expressed as the certified value $\pm$ the expanded uncertainty.
+The result is expressed as the certified value \pm the expanded uncertainty.
 The certified value is an unweighted mean of mass fractions determined by gravimetric preparation and chromatographic measurements.
-The uncertainty provided is an expanded uncertainty about the mean to cover the measurand with approximately 95 % confidence.
-The expanded uncertainty is calculated as $U = ku_c$ , where $u_c$ incorporates the observed difference between the results from the methods and their respective uncertainties, as well as an uncertainty component related to purity determination, consistent with the ISO/JCGM Guide and with its Supplement 1, and k = 2 is a coverage factor corresponding to approximately 95 % confidence [2-4].
+The uncertainty provided with each value is an expanded uncertainty about the mean to cover the measurand with approximately 95 % confidence.
+The expanded uncertainty is calculated as $U = ku_c$, where u_c incorporates the observed difference between the results from the methods and their respective uncertainties, as well as an uncertainty component related to purity determination, consistent with the ISO Guide and with its Supplement 1, and k = 2 is a coverage factor corresponding to approximately 95 % confidence [2-4].